vadash/gwent-daily-demo/README.md

 Bot can play unsuported and/or animated cards too.
 Keep it minimum and simple like Tremors.
 Bot will play them last after all known/detected cards.

+## Tips for new players

+Finish single player challenges.
+Open kegs and choose supported cards.
+Level account to lvl 3.
+Choose 1-2 least intersted factions and mill all their cards (except leaders).

+## Craft order

+Bronzes (you can run more than 15) -> Dennis -> Yarpen -> Barclay -> Operator -> Finish silvers -> Start crafting golds

 # Gwent settings <a name="settings"></a>
 ## general (can skip this)